-And now, in 2020, the duo have teamed up again!
+And in late 2020, the duo teamed up again!

 This time around, the study’s objective is to find out how Apple Watch helps improve care for spinal surgery patients.
 The study is being collaborated with Stryker Nordic, a medical device manufacturer based out of Sweden.

 - iPhone’s photo edit function helps with diagnosing unique cervical spine issues

 - FitBit assisting Cedars-Sinai Medical Center with a VR based therapy for chronic low back pain

 - Global Shipments of wearable devices continue growing at record rates in 2020